FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 back and down behind his head is worse than forward level.
 Novice has much worse vision than Ace etc.

-affected than Veteran or Ace etc. It will change on many factors.
-Squad moral, flight moral and individual moral
+more affected than Veteran or Ace etc. It will change on many factors.
+Squad moral, flight moral and

 Combat Skill.
 Higher skills know more manoeuvres, and also can execute them better, and also have better